Our Secret Tip to Help You Pack in 10 Minutes Flat

 - Contact case (I used to have this in there because I wore contacts but I had Lasik surgery and don’t need it anymore!)

-I’m usually low key when it comes to makeup on a day to day basis but I’m especially low key on vacation.
-Funny enough, I have a lot of makeup I’ve accumulated over the years.
-I keep the following in a small silver mesh bag.
-The rest of my makeup – the stuff I play with if I want to get creative with other eyeshadows, eyeliners, lip gloss, etc. – is in a much bigger bag in a bathroom drawer.
+The rest of it – the stuff I play with if I want to get creative with other eyeshadows, eyeliners, lip gloss, etc. – is in a much bigger bag in a bathroom drawer.
 This smaller bag contains my staple makeup and sits in a bathroom drawer I open daily.
-It contains:

 - Eye shadow (2 colors – one for highlights and one for shadows)